Daksha: Birth

-Consorts and Children
+Consorts and children

 According to many Puranic scriptures, Daksha married Prasuti in his first birth and Asikni in his second birth.
 Prasuti is described to be a daughter of Svayambhuva Manu, with whom Daksha had 16, 24 or 60 daughters (depending upon the scriptural source).
 Asikni (also referred to as Panchajani and Virani) is the daughter of another Prajapati named Virana (or Panchajana).
 Daksha was delegated by Brahma to inhabit the world; he went on to create Gods, Sages, Asuras, Yakshas and Rakhashas from the mind but failed to be further successful.
 Upon a successful penance at the Vindhyas, the god Vishnu granted Asikni as his wife and urged him to engage in sexual union.

 Sons

-According to the Puranas, Daksha and Asikni first produced five thousand sons, who were known as Haryasvas.
+According to the Puranas, Daksha and Asikni first produced five thousand sons, who were known as Haryashvas.
 They were interested in populating the Earth but upon the advice of Narada, took to discovering worldly affairs instead and never returned.
 Brahma to have consoled a grievous Daksa after this loss.
-Daksha and Asikni again produced another thousand sons (Sabalasvas), who had similar intentions but were persuaded by Narada to the same results.
+Daksha and Asikni again produced another thousand sons (Shabalashvas), who had similar intentions but were persuaded by Narada to the same results.
 An angry Daksha cursed Narada to be a perpetual wanderer.